xiaodick96/arrivo_test/README.md

 3. Node Js
 4. HBS

+**Before Run the project, you should run npm i to install the modules first, so only make sure the project can work.**

 Serverless will launch the lambda.js to run the project.

 After AWS Lambda call the lambda.js --> lambda.universal,